AkshithaReddy005/LEARN-UPSC/README.md

 ## 🙋‍♀️ Author
 Hi, I'm Akshitha Reddy!
 This is my first web dev project—feedback and contributions are welcome.

 ---

----

-## 🤝 Contributing
-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

----

 ## 📧 Contact
 For any queries, reach out via [GitHub Issues](https://github.com/AkshithaReddy005/LEARN-UPSC/issues).